Click HERE to register!

 The Neighborhood Leadership Academy connects resources at the University - Creating Whole Communities and University of Missouri Extension - with neighborhood leaders from across the state of Missouri to learn together through a hybrid project-based curriculum, developing the skills and building the networks necessary to create healthy, vibrant and whole communities.

-The Neighborhood Leadership Academy (NLA) provides hands-on leadership training that emphasizes community building principles and strategies, project planning, organizational leadership and management practices, and personal leadership skills.
+The Neighborhood Leadership Academy (NLA) provides in-depth and multifaceted leadership training that emphasizes community building principles and strategies, project planning, organizational leadership and management practices, and personal leadership skills.

-Participants are actively involved in their neighborhoods and represent communities from throughout the St. Louis region.
+Participants are actively involved in their neighborhoods and represent communities throughout Missouri.
 Academy participants may be neighborhood association members, community leaders, resident volunteers, community-based organization staff, business owners, local government staff, and municipal elected officials.

-Participants who successfully complete the program receive a Certificate in Neighborhood Leadership from the Chancellor of the University of Missouri–St. Louis.
+All participants who successfully complete the program will receive a Certificate in Neighborhood Leadership from the Chancellor of the University of Missouri–St. Louis.
 Continuing Education Units are also available.

-More than 230 neighborhood and organization leaders from throughout the St. Louis region have participated in the NLA, learning the skills and building the networks necessary to create whole communities.
-Click here to learn more about our alum.
+More than 400 neighborhood and organization leaders have participated in NLA, learning the skills and building the networks necessary to create whole communities.
+Learn more on our alumni page.

 Through seminars, discussion, and personal community projects that apply tools and principles, participants will learn:

-During the NLA, participants share and work on a community improvement projects for their neighborhood.
-Following is a sample of their projects:
+During the NLA, participants share and work on a community improvement project for their neighborhood.
+The following is a sample of their projects: